 All AUA students are required to have health insurance while actively enrolled.
-AUA provides students with a limited benefit injury and sickness plan administered by United Health Care (UHC).
-Semi-annual premiums of \$925 are billed each August 1 and February 1.
+AUA provides students with a limited benefit injury and sickness plan.
+Semi-annual premiums of \$\$1,000 are billed each August 1 and February 1.

-Students are not required to purchase AUA UHC health insurance, and may choose to opt out in favor of outside coverage.
+Students are not required to purchase health insurance through the University, and may choose to opt out in favor of outside coverage.
 Outside Coverage is defined as a policy purchased separately, by the student (or parents), and transacted directly with the student's insurance carrier, not AUA.

-Students opting out of the University provided plan must submit a Proof of Insurance form (email insurance@auamed.org for the form) submitted after the start of a coverage period (February 1 or August 1) are subject to review by AUA/UHC for claims filed since the beginning of the coverage period.
+Students opting out of the University provided plan must submit a Proof of Insurance form (email insurance@auamed.org for the form) submitted after the start of a coverage period (February 1 or August 1) are subject to review for claims filed since the beginning of the coverage period.
 If claims exist, the coverage is locked for the duration of the coverage period and no waiver of premium will be granted.

-IMPORTANT: STUDENTS IN ATTENDANCE IN ANTIGUA WHO OPT OUT OF UNIVERSITY PROVIDED (UHC) ACCIDENT/SICKNESS COVERAGE WILL BE REQUIRED TO PURCHASE REPATRIATION/MEDICAL EVACUATION (RME) COVERAGE THROUGH THE UNIVERSITY AND.
-THE ANNUAL PREMIUM FOR RME INSURANCE IS \$155.
+IMPORTANT: STUDENTS IN ATTENDANCE IN ANTIGUA WHO OPT OUT OF UNIVERSITY PROVIDED (UHC) ACCIDENT/SICKNESS COVERAGE WILL BE REQUIRED TO PURCHASE REPATRIATION/MEDICAL EVACUATION (RME) COVERAGE THROUGH THE UNIVERSITY AND THE ANNUAL PREMIUM FOR RME INSURANCE IS \$155.
 NO EXCEPTIONS AND NO PRORATING